mrdimidium/snake/README.md

 [Play snake right now](https://nikolay-govorov.github.io/snake/)

-> Closed the Gestalt, made a snake without dependencies
+I've wanted a snake for a long time, and right now I'm drunk enough to close this Gestalt.

+# Build

+No build, no dependencies

+# Run

+Open the index.html in browser